goc9000/baon/doc/Full Language Reference.md

 * `%braces`, `%inbraces` : As above, but for straight braces, i.e. `[` and `]`.

 * `%curlies`, `%incurlies` : As above, but for curly braces, i.e. `{` and `}`.

-### Actions

-Actions are introduced by the `!`, `->` or `>>` characters right after a match.
-Actions may be chained, so that the result of one is fed into another, e.g. `%s->action1->action2`.
-BAON supports the following actions:

-* `!` : Deletes the matched text (i.e. transforms it to the empty string).
-This is useful for removing unwanted junk from a filename.

-* `->'exact text'` or `->"exact text"` : Replaces the matched text by the exact text given.

-* `->%Nd` : Reformats the matched text as a number with exactly N characters, padded with leading zeroes where necessary.
-Leading and trailing whitespace is preserved.
-It is an error if the matched text is not a number.

-* `->(rule1; rule2...)` : Passes the matched text through a set of rules.
-The ruleset between the braces operates within its own separate context; none of its side effects will be visible to matches in the main ruleset.

-* `->function` : Applies a built-in function to the matched text.
-At the moment the following functions are supported:

-    * `->trim` : Removes leading and trailing whitespace from the matched text.

-    * `->upper` : Converts all letters in the matched text to uppercase.

-    * `->lower` : Converts all letters in the matched text to lowercase.

-    * `->title` : Applies title case to the matched text.
-This mainly involves setting the first letter in every word to uppercase, with some caveats (particle words such as "an", "on", etc., as well as all-uppercase words that probably represent acronyms, are left alone)

-    * `->unbrace` : Removes all parantheses and braces from the matched text.

-    * `->paras` : Adds parantheses around the matched text.
-Note that any leading or trailing whitespace will remain outside the parantheses, e.g. `'  test '->paras` produces `  (test) `.

-    * `->inparas` : Returns the text between the first pair of matching parantheses in the matched text.
-Nested parantheses are not supported.
-An empty string will be returned if there are no matching parantheses in the text.

-    * `->braces`, `->inbraces` : As above, but for straight braces, i.e. `[` and `]`.

-    * `->curlies`, ->incurlies` : As above, but for curly braces, i.e. `{` and `}`.

-* `>>alias` : Saves the matched text to a location identified by the given alias, while performing no other modification.
-The text can subsequently be pasted in another place within the filename.

 ### Insertion Matches